-STAGNANT WATER.-This, as it exists in small lakes, pools, ditches, and marshes, is, in general, very unfit for purposes of diet, from the large quantity of living and decomposed animal and vegetable matter which it contains.
-It is also very liable to be contaminated with carburated and sulphurated hydrogen gases, which contribute to confer upon it an offensive odour.
-The pernicious effects of this water are not to be attributed to it solely as an article of diet; it often produces injurious, or even fatal effects, on the health of those who live near it, by contaminating the air which they breathe: hence the prime importance of draining, not only large tracts of flooded land, but also small collections of stagnant waters, especially when situated near dwelling-houses.
-Water, when nearly, or quite stagnant, sometimes becomes strongly impregnated with the mineral and vegetable substances with which it may be in contact.
-It is said that the valuable properties of Peruvian bark, in curing ague, were discovered in consequence of their having been imparted to water in which trees producing this bark had lain: and water, in or near copper-mines, sometimes becomes so charged with salts of copper, that it is a lucrative process to separate the copper from them.
+STAGNANT WATER.-This, as it exists in small lakes, pools, ditches and marshes, is, in general, very unfit for purposes of diet, from the large quantity of living and decomposed animal and vegetable matter which it contains.
+It is also very liable to be contaminated with carburetted and sulphuretted hydrogen gases, which contribute to confer upon it an offensive odour.
+The pernicious effects of this water are not to be attributed to it solely as an article of diet: it often produces injurious or even fatal effects on the health of those who live near it, by contaminating the air which they breathe : hence the prime importance of draining, not only large tracts of flooded land, but also small collections of stagnant waters, especially when situated near dwelling-houses.
+Water, when nearly or quite stagnant, sometimes becomes strongly impregnated with the mineral and vegetable substances with which it may be in contact.
+It is said that the valuable properties of Peruvian bark, in curing ague, were discovered in consequence of these having been imparted to water in which trees producing this bark had lain: and water in or near copper-mines sometimes becomes so charged with salts of copper, that it is a lucrative process to separate the copper from them.
 A good supply of water is of such vital importance to the existence of human society, that wherever mankind have settled for any length of time, and this has been wanting, either constantly or at times, they have taken measures to provide it, by tanks, aqueducts, and water-pipes.
 Some of the former are amongst the most remarkable works of human labour; but in modern times they have given way to the more convenient use of pipes, which improved knowledge in hydrostatics has generally introduced.
-The water supplied to communities by means of pipes, has been supposed to be contaminated by the materials of which these pipes are composed.
+The water supplied to communities by means of pipes has been supposed to be contaminated by the materials of which these pipes are composed.
 This idea, although not altogether groundless, has probably been much overrated.
-The iron pipes which are used for the larger conduits are but little acted upon when filled with water, and excluded from the air; and the lead which is used for the smaller pipes, seldom exhibits any considerable change even after the lapse of several years.
-Nevertheless, I cannot omit this opportunity of recommending a very simple expedient, which completely removes even the very trifling risk which is supposed to attend the use of lead; this consists in having the leaden pipes lined and covered by an extremely thin coating of tin, which not only renders them more wholesome, but more durable.
-Before I quit the subject of water, I must not omit to notice a very important method of purifying rain, river, and stagnant water, by means of filtration through charcoal; it has been, upon a large scale, and very beneficially, adopted in Paris, and it is coming into use in families in this country.
-Some bakers have very laudably employed it for the purification of water used in making bread.
+The iron pipes which are used for the larger conduits are but little acted upon, when filled with water, and excluded from the air; and the lead which is used for the smaller pipes seldom exhibits any considerable change, even after the lapse of several years.